mace04/ESP32-TemperatureMonitor/README.md

 - Humidity updates only when it changes (and only if a humidity sensor is present).
 - IP address is displayed once after boot.
 - Time updates every second.
+- Printer status updates when thresholds are crossed.
 - During OTA uploads, the LCD shows "Uploading firmware" or "Uploading filesystem" and suppresses other updates.

 ### Serial Output